 In Silico Science

-In Silico Science is training researchers on innovative methods for living systematic reviews and umbrella reviews applied to the research on tobacco harm reduction, with particular reference to the health effects on cardiovascular and respiratory systems, weight management, COPD, asthma, and smoking cessation
+In Silico Science has trained 6 researchers from 6 different countries on innovative methods for living systematic reviews and umbrella reviews applied to the research on tobacco harm reduction, with particular reference to the health effects on cardiovascular and respiratory systems, weight management, COPD, asthma, and smoking cessation

 The new highly innovative research project by CoEHAR

-This project will produce systematic reviews and umbrella reviews that critically assess the quality of studies and produce living reviews and reports in plain language on high quality studies.
-These reviews will provide policy makers, healthcare professionals and consumers with reliable and up-to-date data from high-standards studies to shape their decisions on policies and practices to reduce the harm caused by smoking
+This project is producing systematic reviews and umbrella reviews that critically assess the quality of studies, and living reviews and reports in plain language on high quality studies.
+These reviews aim at providing institutions, healthcare professionals and consumers with reliable and up-to-date data from high-standards studies to inform public health policies.

 What is “In Silico Science”?
-What benefits will it bring?
+What benefits does it bring?

 Healthcare providers and consumers need sound facts and the latest research to inform their decisions about vaping as a substitute for smoking.
 Unfortunately in the fraught debate over e-cigs, many assertions on the health effects of vaping are based on low quality studies.
-This project will produce living systematic reviews and umbrella reviews, together with a plain language summaries of the top quality studies to provide information on the health effects of vaping as a substitution for smoking.
-The living systematic reviews and umbrella reviews, along with plan language summaries, will provide evidence to guide consumers, healthcare professionals, policy makers and regulators.
+This project is producing several living systematic reviews and umbrella reviews, together with a plain language summaries of the top quality studies to provide information on the health effects of vaping as a substitution for smoking.
+The living systematic reviews and umbrella reviews, along with plan language summaries, provide evidence to guide consumers, healthcare professionals, and public health experts.

 Consumers